Vinifera-Developers/Vinifera/docs/Mapping.md

 Text Trigger trigger action now comes with 2 new parameters that can be set by mappers:
 * Text: the text index of `[Tutorial]` in `Tutorial.ini` that should be shown.
 If the text includes `{{g_variableName}}`, its value will be replaced with the value of the provided global variable.
 If the text includes `{{l_variableName}}`, its value will be replaced with the value of the provided local variable.
 * Color: the color that the text should appear with.
 The color is picked based on the index of `[Colors]` in `Rules.ini`.
-If set to 0, defaults to the default message color.
+If set to 0, uses the default message color.
 * Duration: the duration, in real-time seconds, that the text should stay on the screen.
-If set to 0, defaults to the default message duration.
+If set to 0, uses the default message duration.

 #### [17] Reveal Around Waypoint